themarquisdesheric/amber-health/src/pages/articles/2019-11-22-endometriosis-treatments-2.md

 <blockquote class="blockquote">The economic burden associated with endometriosis treated in referral centers is high and is similar to other chronic diseases (diabetes, Crohn's disease, rheumatoid arthritis).
 It arises predominantly from productivity loss and is predicted by decreased quality of life.

-<cite><a href="https://academic.oup.com/humrep/article/27/5/1292/700268" target="_blank" rel="noopener noreferrer">-Steven Simoens, MSc, PhD</a></cite>
+<cite><a href="https://academic.oup.com/humrep/article/27/5/1292/700268" target="_blank" rel="noopener noreferrer">-Steven Simoens, MSc, PhD, The burden of endometriosis: costs and quality of life of women with endometriosis and treated in referral centres</a></cite>

 </blockquote>

 Clearly the hurdles to care for endometriosis are multidimensional and require an immense amount of resources, dedicated time, and access to medical care.
 For patients already burdened with illness, navigating a broken healthcare system and receiving inadequate care only further <a href="https://www.ncbi.nlm.nih.gov/pubmed/15154905/" target="_blank" rel="noopener noreferrer">detracts from their quality of life</a>.

 As a patient, being informed on the available treatments can help you advocate for your health needs and select the most appropriate options.
 Unfortunately, the onus is on the patient to become informed and educate the medical community about endometriosis.
-As described throughout this series on Endometriosis, misinfomration and myth has long dictated the approach to treating endometriosis.
+As described throughout this series on Endometriosis, misinformation and myth has long dictated the approach to treating endometriosis.

 The following sections provide a detailed look at the treatments available for endometriosis.